Hanabi-Live/hanabi-live/README.md

 ## List of Variants

-Hanabi Live implements [many different kinds of special variants](https://github.com/Zamiell/hanabi-live/tree/master/docs/VARIANTS.md), in which the rules are changed to make the game more difficult.
+Hanabi Live implements [many special variants](https://github.com/Zamiell/hanabi-live/tree/master/docs/VARIANTS.md), in which the rules are changed to make the game more difficult.

 <br />